views-platform/docs/Onboarding Resources/internal_technical_guide.md

 - The environment created above can be used at any later point in time e.g. for generating predictions.
 You can either run the `run.sh` file with the appropriate flags and it will simply activate the environment created above or you can activate the environment by yourself and execute the `main.py` file.

-- All Views Platform components can also be installed individually using the pip package manager e.g. `pip install views-pipeline-core`.
+- All VIEWS Platform components can also be installed individually using the pip package manager e.g. `pip install views-pipeline-core`.
 Make sure to set up a conda environment with python version 3.11 as it is tested and works.